lorraine021/Awesome-MLLM-Hallucination/README.md

 ### Hallucination Mitigation methods
-Here are some labels that represent the core points of the papers, corresponding to mitigation methods from different angles:
+Here are some labels that represent the core points of the papers, corresponding to mitigation methods from different angles, you could read the surveys mentioned earlier to further understand these categories:
  __`data.`__: data improvement (most benchmarks) &emsp; | &emsp; __`vis.`__: vision enhancement &emsp; | &emsp;
 __`align.`__: multimodal alignment &emsp; | &emsp;
 __`dec.`__: decoding optimization &emsp; | &emsp; __`post.`__: post-process &emsp; | &emsp; __`else.`__: other kinds